BE A STREET MUSICIAN IN ONE DAY: NO EXPERIENCE, NO CHARGE, NO JIVE!

 This course is unique and complete in its purpose, even to the extent of including short segments on instrument funding for the financially challenged and entertainment psychology for the timid.
 Suggestions about brands, types, models and keys of harps (from someone who isn't trying to sell you anything, so you'll have a truly objective viewpoint) and some helpful music terms and principles are also covered, along with interesting tune selections to get you started - right now - harp maintenance, etc.

 If you've ever wished there were a "speed course" for performing, this is it, Babalu.
 But let's keep this in perspective.
 Remember, though, this isn't about making you into some kind of musical star; it's about making subsistence money as a street musician.
 Will it get you on America's Got Talent?
 Of course not.
 But who would disgree that it's a thousand times better than "GOT-ANY-SPARE-CHANGE?"
 Lee Oskar, arguably one of the best and most successful harp players in the world had this to say: "Don't try to play it; just enjoy it. . . ."
+And don't worry about not having a lot of material just starting out.
+As Willie Nelson said, in his advice to new songwriters, "You don't need thirty average verses; you need three great ones.
+The same can certainly be said about a beginning street musician: you need three great riffs.

 Take a look on YouTube.com under "street musicians" or "busking"; It sure beats a cardboard sign, an eventual criminal record for shoplifting and a life that never gets any better.